jscooksey/Convert-CiscoDHCPToWindows/README.md

 Convert-CiscoDHCPToWindows
 ```

-- It will ask for the DHCP host servername.
+- Manual entry of filename to mimport is in the script. **To be changed**
-- It will require to have administrtor privilegde to be able to export the DHCP scopes.
+- It will require to have administrtor privilegde to be able to create DHCP scopes etc.
-- Working files are stored under the current %TEMP% path
-- Output file is stored in the execution path.